cesinata/Analyzing-Kimia-Farma-Sales-Trend-with-SQL-and-Interactive-Dashboard/README.md

 # Kimia-Farma-Project-Based-Internship
-Repository for the final task of my Virtual Internship Experience as Big Data Analyst at Kimia Farma
+A repository for the final task of my Virtual Internship Experience as Big Data Analyst at Kimia Farma

 ---